NewsMakers: Myra Daniels

 On name change to Artis--Naples.

-The curtain goes up on the arts, air travel and the economy on this week’s "Naples Daily NewsMakers with Jeff Lytle’’ program that aired Sunday on ABC7.
+The curtain goes up on the arts, air travel and the economy on this week’s "Naples Daily NewsMakers with Jeff Lytle’’ program airing Sunday morning at 10 on ABC7.

-Myra Daniels, founder and former CEO of the Naples Philharmonic Center for the Arts, discusses the name change to Artis—Naples and progress on East Naples youth education center.
+Myra Daniels, founder and former CEO of the Naples Philharmonic Center for the Arts, discusses the name change to Artis--Naples and progress on East Naples youth education center; Bob Ball, executive director of the Southwest Florida International Airport, looks ahead to a new direct route to the airport from Interstate 75; and Harvey Bennett, senior vice president of Florida TaxWatch, sizes up the Florida economic rebound.

 Daniels: I have full faith in the Phil.
 You know, I’ve never loved anything like I’ve loved the Phil.
 And I still love the Phil.
 And I want it to flourish.